CROWDFUNDING (FAM) |

 Consider only the money available to the household.
 Crowdfunding websites may make money available either when the first donation has been made or when the fundraising goal has been met.
 As soon as any money in a crowdfunding account is available to the household, it is a countable resource.

 Note: If money in a crowdfunding account is spent on deductible expenses, deductions would apply to income for income eligibility determination and the allotment calculation.
-Deductible expenses may include: employment, child/dependent care, court-ordered child or spousal support, garnishments, income allocated to dependents, self-employment, and training.
+Deductible expenses may include: employment, child/dependent care, court-ordered child support or alimony, garnishments, income allocated to dependents, self-employment, and training.
 See Part 601, Income Limits, Payment Standards, and Allotments and Part 603, Deductions and Disregards.

 Treatment: Countable Resource, as soon as the money is available to the household.